KimB81/CI-MS1-Project/README.md

 ### __UX__
 - __Goals__
     - ___Website Owner___
-        - As the website owner, I would like a website that is designed with the intention of providing some comic relief to people that wish to relax after a hectic day or for someone who enjoys seeing the funny side to pets.
+        - As the website owner, I would like a website that is designed with the intention of providing some stress relief to people that wish to relax after a hectic day or for someone who enjoys looking at images of cute dogs.
-        - As the website owner, I want to be able to allow users to signup, or update their email address, to receive a weekly or monthly newsletter containing a sample of the new content from the past week or month.
+        - As the website owner, I want to be able to allow users to signup, or update their email address, to receive a weekly or monthly newsletter containing a sample of the new content from the past month.
-        - As the website owner, I want to be able to have an easy to navigate website that provides a good iser experience.
+        - As the website owner, I want to be able to have an easy to navigate website that provides a good user experience.
     - ___Website User___
         - _New Website User_
-            - As a new website user, I would like to be able to peruse images and videos of pets being funny.
+            - As a new website user, I would like to be able to peruse images and videos of cute and funny dogs.
             - As a new website user, I would like to signup to a newsletter that keeps me updated with new content.
         - _Returning Website User_
             - As a returning website user, I would like to peruse the latest content.
             - As a returning website user, I would like to update the email address I provided for the newsletter.
 - __User Stories__
     - ___Owner___
-        - As the website owner, I would like to collate and showcase some of the funny pet pictures and videos from around the internet in one place to provide people with some much needed comic relief.
+        - As the website owner, I would like to collate and showcase some of the best dog pictures and videos from around the internet in one place to provide people with some much needed stress relief.
-        - As the website owner, I would like to provide a place where my users can provide, or update, their email address to receive a weekly or monthly newsletter containing the latest content.
+        - As the website owner, I would like to provide a place where my users can provide, or update, their email address to receive a monthly newsletter containing the latest content.
         - As a website owner, I would like to provide my clients with a clean and easy to navigate website.
     - ___User___
         - _New User_
-            - As a new user, I would like to peruse some images and videos that contain funny pets.
+            - As a new user, I would like to peruse some images and videos that contain cute dogs.
-            - As a new user, I would like to be able to signup to a weekly or monthly newsletter.
+            - As a new user, I would like to be able to signup to a monthly newsletter.
             - As a new user, I would like to be able to navigate around the website easily.
         - _Returning User_
-            - As a returning user, I would like to peruse the latest content of funny pets.
+            - As a returning user, I would like to peruse the latest content of cute and funny dogs.
             - As a returning user, I would like to be able to update the email address associated with the newsletter mailing list.
             - As a returning user, I would like to navigate around the website as easily as I did the first time.